 Professional development and employability skills including resume writing and interview techniques are mastered.
-A comprehensive study of information learned throughout the program is provided in preparation for the National Certification Examination offered by the National Board of Surgical Technology and Surgical Assisting (NBSTSA).
-This is an online course.
-6 Credit Hours
+A comprehensive study of information learned throughout the program is provided in preparation for

 VAC 111 T Introduction to the Veterinary Hospital

 This course covers anatomy and physiology of the muscular system, skeletal system, cardiovascular system and blood, lymph and immunity.
 The student will study microbiology, parasitology and zoonotic diseases, in addition to identification and administration of associated vaccines.
 Related medical vocabulary and terminology are covered.
 Principles and practices of radiography are discussed.
 A study of abbreviations, acronyms and symbols is included.
 In addition, the student will learn about and practice veterinary front office procedures, safety procedures and hospital sanitation.
 3 Credit Hours